Explore reports in the Power BI mobile apps

 indicates a report that has at least one phone-optimized page that will appear in portrait orientation.

-When you hold your phone in a landscape orientation, you'll always get the landscape layout, even if the report page is in phone layout.
+When you hold your phone in a landscape orientation, you'll always get the landscape layout, even if the report page is in mobile layout.

-To get to a report from a dashboard, tap the ellipsis (...) in the upper-right corner of a tile and then tap Open report:
+To get to a report from a dashboard, tap More options (...) in the upper-right corner of a tile and then tap Open report:

 Not all tiles can be opened as reports.
 For example, tiles that are created when you ask a question in the Q&A box don't open reports when you tap them.